 To install or configure a VPN, you need to follow these simple steps:

-- Download and Install PureVPN app on your preferred device
+- Download and Install ExpressVPN app on your preferred device

-- Open the app and search for United States or choose from 140+ countries
+- Open the app and search for the United States server

 - Once you click on a country, it will automatically assign you a new IP address